Vanessa Redgrave: Personal life

-Political activism
+Activism

 In 1961, Vanessa Redgrave was an active member of the Committee of 100 and its working group.
 Redgrave and her brother Corin joined the Workers Revolutionary Party (WRP) in the 1970s.
 She stood for parliament several times as a party member but never received more than a few hundred votes.
-The party disbanded in 1985 amid allegations that chairman Gerry Healy was implicated in sexual abuse of female supporters.
+The party splintered in 1985 amid allegations that chairman Gerry Healy was implicated in sexual abuse of female supporters.

-On 17 March 1968, Redgrave participated in the anti-Vietnam War protest outside United States Embassy in Grosvenor Square.
-She was allowed to enter the embassy to deliver a protest.
+On 17 March 1968, Redgrave participated in the anti-Vietnam War protest outside the United States Embassy in Grosvenor Square.
+She was permitted to enter the embassy to deliver a protest.

-Redgrave used her wage from Mary, Queen of Scots to build a nursery school, near her home in west London.
+Redgrave used her wage from Mary, Queen of Scots to build a nursery school near her home in west London.
 She donated the school to the state.

 After the 1973 Old Bailey bombing, Redgrave volunteered to post bond for the defendants and offered up her own house in West Hampstead, should any of them need a place to stay.
 None of the defendants were released from custody to take her up on her offer.

 In 1977, Redgrave produced and starred in a controversial documentary film, The Palestinian, about the activities of the Palestine Liberation Organization (PLO).
 She funded the documentary by selling her house.
 The pro-Israel Anti-Defamation League's honorary chairman criticised the film, saying that some of the responses of the people she interviews were not translated from Arabic, that the film showed children training with guns and that the phrase, "Kill the enemy!" kept being repeated.
 The president of Actors Equity in the United States said he had seen a transcript of the film's interview with the chairman of the PLO, Yasser Arafat, in which Arafat said that the only solution to the Middle East problem is the liquidation of the State of Israel, and Redgrave responded with, "Certainly".
-In June 1978, at one theatre showing the film, a bomb exploded, causing damage to property, but screening of the film resumed the following day.
+In June 1978, at the Doheny Plaza theatre showing the film, a bomb exploded, causing damage to property, but screening of the film resumed the following day.
 Two months later, a Jewish Defense League member was convicted of the bombing and sentenced to a three-month "thorough psychological examination" with the California Youth Authority.
 In a 2018 interview, Redgrave stood by her acceptance speech (which included the "Zionist hoodlums" remark) during the 1978 Academy Awards ceremony.